 Things to look for when investigating a used travel trailer should include signs of abuse both inside and out.
 Has it been in an accident?
 Is there rust underneath?
 Has it recently been painted to cover up something?
 Is there a warranty?
 Do the appliances work properly?
 Has it been lived in or have a great deal of mileage?

 The next thing you must ask yourself is ~ can you afford it?
 Don’t over extend yourself because you will regret it in the not to distant future.
 Buy within your budget and not jump hastily at the local RV show when the sales person tells you the sale is only for that day.
 Think about it and go back to the dealer another day.
 He’s not going to turn your business away and if he does it’s because it wasn’t such a good deal after all.

-Buying a used travel trailer or any type of RV can be very rewarding and give you something that you will use for many years to come.
+Buying a used travel trailer or any type of used RV can be very rewarding and give you something that you will use for many years to come.
 For that reason alone you need to take your time and find the perfect one for you.